Summer Undergraduate Research Institution for the Study of Kidney Disease (SURISKD)

 Eligibility for SURISKD

 Applicants must be enrolled in an undergraduate science degree program and have completed their sophomore year.
-Applicants must also be U.S. citizens.
+Applicants must also be U.S. citizens or permanent residents.

 Selection criteria includes: